genpguides/genp-reddit-backup/redditgenpguides.md

 **After creating a backup with the above command, apply the Apps Panel patch by pasting the entirety of the following code block into PowerShell:**

-- *Due to formatting, copy the entirety of the code, paste into a notepad, remove the spaces between the lines and copy-paste it into powershell. - Sorry for the extra work*
+- *Due to formatting, copy the entirety of the code, paste into a notepad, remove the spaces between the lines and copy-paste (CTRL+C / CTRL+V) it into powershell. - Sorry for the extra work*

 ```$bytes  = [System.IO.File]::ReadAllBytes("C:\Program Files (x86)\Common Files\Adobe\Adobe Desktop Common\AppsPanel\AppsPanelBL.dll")```